Charlotte Mecklenburg Community Foundation - Children, Youth, and Young Adult Fund

 - Direct support of individuals (e.g. scholarships, hardship)

 - Duplication of existing programs or services by new organizations

 - General operating support

 - Projects that are typically the funding responsibility of federal, state or local government

 - Projects that promote political or religious views

 - Sponsorships or fundraisers

 Find more grants like this

-Find more grants like the Charlotte Mecklenburg Community Foundation - Children & Youth Fund by joining Instrumentl.
+Find more grants like the Charlotte Mecklenburg Community Foundation - Children, Youth, and Young Adult Fund by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.